francislu2021/regextutorial/README.md

 dots
 The match also cannot have any characters preceeding or following it, including spaces.

 We've covered enough parts today, there are plenty to go on next time.
-For more information on regular expressions, check out MDN Docs!
+For more information on regular expressions, check out MDN Docs[website (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions)][website]!

+Thank you.